thumasb/thumasb/README.md

 - 👋 Hi, I’m @thumasb
-- 👀 I’m interested in teaching, IT, gamning, sports
+- 👀 I’m interested in teaching, IT, gaming, sports
 - 🌱 I’m currently learning how to teach

 <!---